What do I need to know?

 - particular marks

-- history (e.g. whether married, known associates)
+- history (for example, whether married, known associates)

 - when received